vivaria/edisonrul.ing/docs/source/cards/ally-of-justice-catastor.md

-# ALLY OF JUSTICE CATASTOR
+# Ally Of Justice Catastor

 > ① If this card attacks or is attacked by a non-DARK monster, destroy that monster at the start of the Damage Step (without damage calculation).